 Applying to the HEAL Program

-First-year HEAL applicants must submit through the Common Application or Universal College Application by January 5.
+First-year HEAL applicants must submit through the Common Application by January 5.
 Indicate your interest in HEAL on your application to be considered.

 If you’re a transfer applicant intending to begin in the fall semester, you can also apply for HEAL.
 Submit your application by March 15.